Billionaire David Koch, conservative donor, dies at age 79

-WASHINGTON (AP) — David H. Koch, executive vice president of Koch Industries Inc. and a long-time philanthropist, has died at age 79.
+WASHINGTON (AP) — Billionaire industrialist David H. Koch, who with his older brother, Charles, transformed American politics by pouring their riches into conservative causes, has died at age 79.

-His older brother, Charles, announced the death on Friday, saying, “It is with a heavy heart that I now must inform you of David’s death.”
+Charles Koch announced the death on Friday, saying, “It is with a heavy heart that I now must inform you of David’s death.”

-David Koch, a billionaire who lived in New York City, was the Libertarian Party’s vice presidential candidate in 1980.
+David Koch, who lived in New York City, was the Libertarian Party’s vice presidential candidate in 1980.
 He was a generous donor to conservative political causes as well as educational, medical and cultural groups.

 The Koch brothers were best known for a vast political network they built that became popularly known as the “Kochtopus” for its far-reaching tentacles in support of conservative causes.
 The brothers founded the anti-tax, small government group Americans for Prosperity.